 Syllabus Contract to be verified through Canvas

-10 I have read the syllabus and have been offered an I understand and agree to the requirements in the syll student signature date
+I have received a copy of the syllabus.
+I have read the syllabus and have been offered an opportunity to ask questions about it.
+I understand and agree to the requirements in the syllabus.

+student signature date